Current Status

 This course is currently closed

-• Overview of OSHA’s Hazard Communication Standard (HazCom) and its purpose.
+• The history and purpose of OSHA’s Hazard Communication Standard and the “Right to Understand.”

-• The integration of the Globally Harmonized System (GHS) into HazCom.
+• The role of the Globally Harmonized System (GHS) in standardizing hazard information worldwide.